ngageoint/hootenanny/README.md

 For installation from RPM, please follow the [guide in the rpms repo](https://github.com/ngageoint/hootenanny-rpms/blob/master/docs/install.md).
 If you want to install from source without downloading the release, please follow [VAGRANT.md](https://github.com/ngageoint/hootenanny/blob/master/docs/user/VAGRANT.md).

-Documentation is included as PDF files with each release.
-Download the Hootenanny `.tar.gz` installation file and locate the documentation within the "docs" directory.
+Documentation is in the file, "Hootenanny - User Guide.pdf" located in the `.tar.gz` installation file under the "docs" directory.

 # Conflatable Feature Types